 People’s social media profiles are their “highlight reels”.
-If you set your expectation on someone solely on their dating and social media profiles, it is almost guaranteed you are going to disappointed once you meet and get to know the person.
+If you set your expectation on someone solely on their dating and social media profiles, it is almost guaranteed you are going to be disappointed once you meet and get to know the person.
 Almost nothing is as it first appears.
-From a person’s looks to their attitude, sense of humor or their seeming never ending vacation of a life they present to the outside world.
+From a person’s looks to their attitude, sense of humor, or their seemingly never-ending vacation of a life they present to the outside world.
 Do not presume or assume anything about a person.
-Don’t build someone up in your mind because that will only lead to the person never meeting your expectations and this not fair to you and it is not fair to the other person.
+Don’t build someone up in your mind because that will only lead to the person never meeting your expectations and this is not fair to you and it is not fair to the other person.
 Get to know the real person.
-Take profiles, pictures and descriptions with a grain of salt.
+Take profiles, pictures, and descriptions with a grain of salt.
 Assume too much and you will be disappointed, but if you go in without expectations, you may be pleasantly surprised.
 Or you may want to run screaming.

 Do your research into online dating and the sites you decide to use.
 These dating sites are a business.
 They are selling a product.
 That product is a dream.
 The dream of successful dating, the dream of getting remarried, or the dream of a fantasy.
 Keep your expectations realistic.
 There is research that shows that about a third of the people on online dating sites never meet anyone.
 Be mindful of the world you are entering and keep your feet in the real world.
 The point of dating is to have fun.
 Don’t put too much stress on yourself.
 If the process is not fun, then maybe you are not ready for it.